What time does this thing start?

 What type of format is preferred?

 Attendees respond well to sessions that have interactions between each other.
 With that being said, we encourage workshops, panel type led discussions, and of course regular presentations with a powerpoint (just make sure you include participation for the audience!).
-You can view current ones for 2016.
+You can view this year’s sessions here.
 Note that this is a “no sales pitch” event.
 Please ensure that your topic is relevant to the audience and informative.

 What’s the deadline to submit a topic?

 We will accept submissions until Sunday, July 23, 2017.
 Submit it using our form!

 My session is a workshop and requires a limit of participants – Can I request a smaller room size, regardless of the votes which help determine a possible larger room size?